Jasmine-Zhuang/NodeJsCourse/weather-app/README.md

 ## Description

-A simple weather website using Node.js, Express, and Request for submitting an API request to Geocode and Weatherstack to retrieve location information and the current weather, respectively.
+A simple weather website using Node.js, Express, hbs, and Request for submitting an API request to Geocode and Weatherstack to retrieve location information and the current weather, respectively.

 ### Installing